List of DC Comics characters: O: O-Sensei

 O-Sensei is a fictional character in the DC Comics Universe.
 He first appeared in Dragon's Fists, a novel by Dennis O'Neil and Jim Berry, later being incorporated into the comics beginning with Richard Dragon, Kung Fu Fighter #1 (May 1975).

 O-Sensei was originally a Japanese army captain in the 1890s who left after one of his soldiers killed a Chinese prisoner.
 In memory of him, the captain began training in martial arts and ancient disciplines, coming to train Bronze Tiger and Richard Dragon in the present day.
 Eventually, O-Sensei seeks the aid of Lady Shiva, Batman, Green Arrow, and the Question in returning to Japan to fulfill a vow to his late wife, only to be killed by a typhoon.

 O-Sensei in other media

 O-Sensei appears in Batman: Soul of the Dragon, voiced by James Hong.
 This version is the caretaker of Nanda Parbat who, prior to the film's events, previously trained Lady Shiva, Batman, Jade, and Rip Jagger in addition to Bronze Tiger and Richard Dragon and sacrificed himself to close the gateway to Nāga's dimension.
 In the present, Nāga possesses O-Sensei's corpse before Richard banishes him using the Soul Breaker sword.

+Odd Man

+Odd Man, real name Clay Stoner, is a private detective living in River City.
+He has blue eyes and blond hair which changes to black hair when he acts as a vigilante wearing mismatched clothing under the name the Odd Man.
+He uses his wits and an elaborate series of gadgets to disorient and confuse his opponents.
+These include a weighted extended tie, a spray he developed which melts certain plastics, gloves that emit powder or smoke when he claps his hands together, and a slippery oil spray.
+He also has the ability to make his enemies black out, presumably through the use of one of his sprays or concoctions.